-- Place Rosemary sprigs on top your chicken.
+- Place the Rosemary sprigs on top of your chicken.
 Place on roasting rack or bakers racks in a large enough roaster or baking pan to hold 6 pounds of chicken you have purchased.

-- Place the chicken into the 400-degree oven.
-Roast for 45-50 minutes, or until done.
+- Place the chicken in the 400-degree oven.
+Roast for 80 minutes, or until done.
 The skin should be a light golden brown.

 - Let roasted chicken set for 15 minutes before placing on serving dish or cutting.

-- Remove the old Rosemary and serve garnished with fresh Rosemary and fresh sliced blood oranges of desired.
+- Remove the old Rosemary and serve garnished with fresh Rosemary and freshly sliced blood oranges if desired.

-Notes: If you can not use blood oranges due to the time of year or area substitute with another type of oranges that you enjoy.
+- If you can not use blood oranges due to the time of year or area substitute with another type of oranges that you enjoy